guidouil/meteoremote/README.md

 # MeteoRemote
-A gyroscopic remote made with [Meteor](https://www.meteor.com/) 1.4.1
+A gyroscopic remote control between your PC and your Smartphone made with [Meteor](https://www.meteor.com/) 1.4.1.1

 ### See the demo [meteoremote.mybluemix.net](http://meteoremote.mybluemix.net/)